myoung8223/las/README.md

 ## Authors

-This solution was designed and programmed by **Claude Opus 4.8** (High reasoning effort), built at the direction of **Mike Young** — who steered the project: setting the requirements, making the design calls, and testing each iteration.
+Designed and coded by **Claude Opus 4.8** (High reasoning effort), built to the direction of **Mike Young** — who steered the project as architect and product lead: setting the requirements, making the design calls, and guiding each iteration (in the modern vernacular, the *vibe coder* in chief).

 ## Credits & license